2.e) Bonds of atoms and molecules

 The covalent bond occurs when two or more atoms share electrons in a molecular orbital.

-The rules put forth by Global Mechanics regarding the gravito-magnetic equilibrium of the electron orbits in an atom should be applied to the set of forces which are brought about by the presence of more –and in this case, different– atoms, resulting in orbitals throughout the molecules.
+The rules put forth by Global Mechanics regarding the gravito-magnetic equilibrium of the electron orbits in an atom should be applied to the set of forces which are brought about by the presence of more atoms, resulting in orbitals throughout the molecules.

 In principle, the covalent bond of molecules is quite a bit stronger than the ionic bond, since the atoms would be closer and the energy barrier of electron stability will tend to keep these atoms together.